QmZh/FFmpeg-scripts/README2.md

 07-audio-change-volume: changes audio volume for video or audio.

-## planning
+## editing
-### I have scripts for most of the following functions, but I need to polish them.

-audio: mixes BGM with shortest or longest alignment, changes audio speed;
+audio: changes audio speed;

 subtitle: adds, removes or extracts soft subtitle(mp4 or mkv), adds hard subtile(needs video recoding);

-without recoding: rotates a video(n*90 degree only), changes video fps so that changes video speed;
+without recoding: changes video fps so that changes video speed;

-recoding: recoding to h264/h265, removing duplicated frames, set target bitrate/file size, change pixel width and height, cut part of the video out, merge two or more videos vertically or horizontally or overlay one over another, creating video from pictures and setting fps, creating one-colored video, create silent audio;
+recoding: recoding to h264/h265, removing duplicated frames, set target bitrate, change pixel width and height, cut part of the video out, merge two or more videos vertically or horizontally or overlay one over another, creating one-colored video, create silent audio;

 to concatenate and recoding in one script and does not write internal files to disk;

+### planning
+audio: mixes BGM with shortest or longest alignment;

+no recoding: rotates a video(n*90 degree only);

+recoding: set target file size, creating video from pictures and setting fps;